 Permaculture as a concept is, in fact, quite broad.
 This opens it up as both something more in tune with the true complexities of world, yet vulnerable to co-optation.
 Permaculture exists not as a singularity, but as a multiplicity.
-For example, agriculture is a discipline of food production, unaware if its relationship to other discipline of the supplies of the s ciplines, whereas permaculture is inter-disciplinary: it attempts to understand the interconnectedness of an ecosystem as a totality.
+For example, agriculture is a discipline of food production, unaware if its relationship to other disciplines, whereas permaculture is inter-disciplinary: it attempts to understand the interconnectedness of an ecosystem as a totality.